Voices Of European Transitions

 Following the fall of the Iron Curtain, many countries underwent major political, economic and social changes.
 However, the experiences of and memories connected to these years of transition do not only vary between countries but also within national societies.
 While some considered the transition as a possibility for new opportunities, others still feel nostalgia for the pre-1989 years.

-In this workshop the participants built a bridge between these oppositions and opened a dialogue: By collecting memories from their family or region, the participants brought people’s experiences and conflicts to life and identified the divisions of the past and today – between people, their attitudes and values, parties, regions or even countries.
-Together they discovered the people behind the opinions and transformed their memories into a creative soundscape that reflects a multitude of perspectives.
+We built a bridge between these oppositions and opened a dialogue: By collecting memories from our families or region, we brought people’s experiences and conflicts to life and identified the divisions of the past and today – between people, their attitudes and values, parties, regions or even countries.
+Together we discovered the people behind the opinions and transformed their memories into a creative soundscape that reflects a multitude of perspectives.

 This active listening experience enables all of us to listen more closely and to connect experiences from the past with those of our present generation.